 Every breed of dog or cat has its own health concerns for which screening evaluation(s) should be performed.
 This will help to lower the risk of genetic or congenital defects for the offspring.

 For the female dog, ensuring that insemination is performed or mating scheduled during the most fertile period is important.
 During heat, timing of ovulation is done by testing for the hormone progesterone.
 Evaluation of vaginal cytology can also play a role in the evaluation of the cycle and for identification of infection.
 Initial progesterone testing is recommended during the latter part of the first week of heat.
+Please note that the average minimum age a female dog is eligible for breeding through our department is 18 months.

 When should I contact UF for appointments?